WHEN THE MESS MET THE PRESS

 America's first media star.
-Hearst overextended himself and lost much of his newspaper fortune in by buying and refitting old mansions and castles.
-Pictures of Hearst are usually shown with darkened dyed hair.
+Hearst overextended himself and lost much of his newspaper fortune by buying and refitting old mansions including Pictures of Hearst are usually shown with darkened dyed hair.
 Aside from that there's a loose resemblance between him and the grey haired Voight.
-Hearst newspapers of the pre-WWII 1930's would run unopposed columns annual Al Smith dinners given in New York City that in 2016 hosted Presidential candidates Hillary Clinton and Donald Trump as seen in the
+Hearst newspapers of the pre-WWII 1930's ran unopposed columns by annual Al Smith dinners given in New York City that in 2016 hosted Presidential candidates Hillary Clinton and Donald Trump as seen in the